 Aims and Outline

 The Asian Platform for Global Sustainability & Transcultural Studies (AGST) has been established in order to cultivate globally minded individuals with the capacity to contribute to sustainable development in Asia and throughout the world.
-It forms the Social Sciences and Humanities Unit for the Top Global Course under the “Japan Gateway: Kyoto University Top Global Program” and involves the three Graduate Schools of Economics (GSE), Letters (GSL) and Agriculture (GSA: Division of Natural Resource Economics).
+It forms the Social Sciences and Humanities Unit for the Top Global Course under the “Japan Gateway: Kyoto University Top Global Program” and involves the Graduate Schools of Economics (GSE), the Graduate School of Letters (GSL), and the Graduate School of Agriculture (GSA: Division of Natural Resource Economics).

-AGST offers a programme of six modules: (1) Environmental policy and rural development studies; (2) Business history and industry policy studies; (3) Developing & Emerging Economies Studies; (4) International Trade & Financial Studies; (5) Business Management & Accounting Studies; and (6) Asian & transcultural studies.
+AGST covers the following six fields of research and education: (1) Environmental Policy & Rural Development Studies; (2) Business History & Industry Policy Studies; (3) Developing & Emerging Economies Studies; (4) International Trade & Financial Studies; (5) Business Management & Accounting Studies; and (6) Asian & Transcultural Studies.

-World-leading researchers from partner institutions will be invited to collaborate on the development of teaching materials for AGST.
-These materials will then be used in the teaching of new jointly implemented courses, which, together with pre-existing courses (e.g. the International Graduate Programme for East Asia Sustainable Economic Development Studies, or EA Course), will be part of an expanded cross-credit scheme.
-This educational structure will provide the basis for development of joint/double degree programmes with partner institutions.
-The inclusion of courses offered in the “Studying Japan and Asia in Kyoto” programme under the Kyoto University Asian Studies Unit (KUASU) will ensure that students coming to Kyoto University from partner institutions can select from a variety of study options, at the same time as expanding the opportunities for Kyoto University students enrolling in the courses, and providing a platform for the development of the next generation of cross-disciplinary research.
+World-leading researchers from partner institutions are invited to collaborate on the development of teaching materials for AGST.
+These materials then are used in the teaching of jointly implemented courses, which, together with pre-existing courses (e.g. the International Graduate Programme for East Asia Sustainable Economic Development Studies, or EA Programme), are part of an expanded cross-credit scheme.
+This educational structure has provided the basis for development of joint/double degree programmes with partner institutions (see below).

 For Prospective Students